rpkrupali1/News4U/readme.md

 ### Acceptant Criteria
 Given I opened the News4U Web

+Then I should be able to see top headlines and search bar

 When I input specific keyword

 Then I should be able to see top 10 news articles related to entered keywprds